Waiting and praying for traffic to your website is stupid.

 As you might know, your email list is where it all starts: the relationship, the sales funnel and lead generation.

-From there, you nurture your relationships with the leads, taking them through to the end goal – customer.
+From there, you nurture your relationships with your leads, taking them through to the end goal – customer.

 If you need a quick guide on this, check out Hubspot’s Lead Generation Beginner’s Guide.